Travelogue Feature Article Example- Tour To Japan

 Travelogue Feature Article Example for Students

 The two examples of travelogue feature articles have been illustrated for students.
-The first example represents a long history and the second example illustrates a five-day short travelogue article.
+The first example represents a long history, and the second example illustrates a five-day short travelogue article.
 These travelogue examples are suitable for those students who want to write a travelogue article.

-A Long Travelogue Feature Article Writing Example -1
+A Long Travelogue Feature Article Example -1

 Tour To Tokyo, Japan: The Place of Peace

 I planned to visit Japan from Malaysia, as I have stayed here since 2016.
 In 2018, I participated in an international conference at the University of Tsukuba in Tokyo, Japan.
-As my first step, I tried to book an air ticket at a low price because my budget was average.
+As my first step, I tried to book a low-cost air ticket because my budget was average.
 Most airline ticket prices were expensive, which worried me a little bit.
-Then I realized that Air Asia offers cheap plane tickets with limited baggage.
-I have no extra baggage so I can accept this opportunity.
-Luckily I managed to book a two-way ticket at a low price.
+Then I realized that AirAsia offers cheap plane tickets with a limited baggage allowance.
+I have no extra baggage, so I can accept this opportunity.
+Luckily, I managed to book a two-way ticket at a low price.

 Travelogue Feature Article Example- Tour To Tokyo Japan